mjordan/islandora_rest_authen/README.md

 * As stated above, API keys as implemented by this module cannot be used to log in via Drupal's login form.
 They only apply to REST API requests.
 * Use API keys that are difficult to guess.
 UUID version 4 strings make good API keys.
 * Keys are stored in the database encrypted using the same function that Drupal uses to encrypt passwords.
-* Creating special Drupal users for REST requests and setting their account status to "Blocked" is good practice.
-These users should be given minimal Drupal permissions, specifically, only those permissions defined by the Islandora REST module.
+* Create special Drupal users for REST requests and setting their account status to "Blocked" is good practice.
+Following the Principle of least privilege, these users should be given minimal Drupal permissions, specifically, only those permissions defined by the Islandora REST module.
 * Restricting access from specific IP addresses or IP ranges is good practice.
 Do it.
 * If the client does not need ongoing access to your REST interface, apply an expiry date.
 * Enable logging of authentication requests using API keys.